 As stand out leaders of their generation, their support of improvements to education, city life, health, many recognized and continued.
 The open-minded supportiveness of new ideas and initiatives sets this group apart.

 The spirit of this fund is designed to emulate that same act of encouragemetn of those seeking such from MCA.
-The fund is nearing it’s initial goal of $50,000 up from last year’s total of $17,225 to nearly $33,000.
+The Fund currently stands at $72,000.
+MCA will announce the grant program, criteria, and application by the end of 2018.
 We thank our generous supporters as of this printing.
 Your contributions will fund individual MCA artist member grant requests for equipment and training.